APButial/G5-weather-prediction/README.md

 #### 1. 📊 **Dataset Characteristics**:

-- The dataset shows high variation across the **sepal and petal** features. `petal_length` and `petal_width` has higher variability than the sepal features further suggesting that these features are more likely to distinguish between the three Iris flower species.
-- All of the three Iris species have a **balanced class distribution** which further eliminates the need to rebalance the dataset.
+- The dataset shows that, among the weather elements (features), `temp_max` has the highest variability with a standard deviation of **7.35**. `wind`, however, has the lowest variability with a standard deviation of **1.44**.
+- The dataset's `weather` distribution are significantly imbalanced, wherein `rain` and `sun` combined makeup about **88%** of the distribution.
+An oversampling method, Borderline Smote 2, was used to handle this data imbalance.
+- The dataset has no null values and has no inconsistent data formatting.

 #### 2. 📝 **Feature Distributions and Separability**:

-- **Pairwise Scatter Plot** analysis indicates that `Iris Setosa` forms a distinct cluster based on petal features which makes it easily distinguishable from `Iris Versicolor` and `Iris Virginica`.
+- **Scatter Plot** analysis indicates that most weather conditions are overlapping across all weather elements or features.
+Overlapping features may negatively affect the prediction accuracy of the model.
-- **Petal Length** emerged as the most discriminative feature especially for distinguishing `Iris Setosa` from other Iris species.
+- **Precipitation** emerged as the most discriminative feature especially for distinguishing `rain` and `snow` weather conditions, but more so on the former at high amounts of precipitaion.

-#### 3. 📈 **Model Performance (Decision Tree Classifier)**:
+#### 3. 📈 **Model Performance (Random Forest Classifier)**:

-- The `Decision Tree Classifier` achieved 100% accuracy on the training data which suggests that using a relatively simple and structured dataset resulted in a strong performance for this model.
-However, this could also imply potential **overfitting** due to the model's high sensitivity to the specific training samples.
+- The `Random Forest Classifier` achieved about 80% accuracy on the training data considering imbalanced weather distribution regardless of oversampling the minority using Borderline SMOTE 2.
+The model's prediction on `rain` and `sun` weather conditions have the highest accuracy.
-- In terms of **feature importance** results from the _Decision Tree Model_, `petal_length` was the dominant predictor having **89%** importance value which is then followed by `petal_width` with **8.7%**.
+- In terms of **feature importance** results from the trained model indicate that `temp_max` followed by `precipitation` were the dominant predictors having **29%** and **27%** importance values, respectively.

-##### **Summing up:**
+##### **Summary:**

-Throughout this data science activity, it is evident that the Iris dataset is a good dataset to use for classification despite of its simplicity.
-Due to its balanced distribution of 3 Iris flower species and having 0 null values, further data cleansing techniques were not used.
-2 of the classifier models trained were able to leverage the features that can be found in the dataset which resulted to a high accuracy in terms of the two models' predictions.
-Despite of the slight overlap between Iris Versicolor and Iris Virginica, the two models trained were able to achieve high accuracy and was able to learn patterns from the dataset.
+The weather data analysis revealed key trends, with clear seasonal patterns and relationships between weather occurrences, temperature, precipitation, and wind speed.
+The machine learning model showed promising accuracy for more common weather types but needs more data for less frequent conditions to enhance prediction performance.
+With further refinement and data collection, the model could achieve even better accuracy across all weather categories.